 India’s global success in industry and technology may sometimes give the rest of the world the impression that it is no longer a land where people are hungry and in need.
-Sadly wealth has not trickled down, and inflation has meant life has become harder in recent years for India’s rural poor.
+Sadly wealth has not trickled down, and inflation has made life has harder for India’s rural poor.

 We try to ensure that the money our guests bring to the area reaches the people who live there, largely by employing only local people at BJR and by using guesthouses that do the same elsewhere.
 On treks and village visits we make small contributions of food and clothing.
 We also have a couple of social enterprise projects (completed and ongoing) and we encourage our guests to get involved if they choose.

 This is the initiative of Sunny's wife Sabrina.
 Sunny negotiated the use of a small courtyard by the Radha-Krishna temple which has a veranda and lockable storage unit.
 Guest contributions bought us three sewing machines, and a tailor was employed for an hour a day to teach basic sewing skills to any of the women of the village who wished.
 The key to the school is held by one of the women and they can use the machines whenever they like.

 Concerned about the rise in the use of disposable sanitary pads and the litter issues they bring, we invited a young sustainable menstruation campaigner from Mumbai to spend a few days with us, discussing taboos around menstruation and teaching us all how to make washable pads.
 We'd thought the women might make and sell the pads but so far they are just comfortable making them for their own use.

 A Well for Village Pani AND FRANK WATER